 Not surprisingly, this sweet interspecies family’s heartwarming story sparked quite a number of questions from readers eager to learn just how flexible pet reincarnation could truly be.

 Shannon’s Answer: In my experience working with my pet clients who have reincarnated or are willing to reincarnate back to their people again, I have found that species doesn’t matter all that much.
 In fact, our family’s current dog has shared two of his past lives with me – in one of them he was a human and in the other he was a cat.
 Pets can cross species boundaries as needed to achieve important goals like being reunited with a beloved human.
-A Rainbow Bridge pet communication session is a great way to start that conversation with your soul dog.
+A pets in spirit animal communication session is a great way to start that conversation with your soul dog.

 Shannon’s Answer: This is one of the hands-down most common questions I get about pet reincarnation.
 Here, my motto has come to be “where there is a will there is a way.”
 Each soul – regardless of species – has full agency to negotiate the details of their new incarnation.
 As with Chief and Gracey, if this means negotiating with an already embodied soul about changing bodies, so be it.
 As long as both beings are willing, it can happen.
 So I would say ask your tortoise in spirit to help you reunite in a way that ensures he will not wind up in harm’s way should you pass before him.
-And we can certainly talk more about that in a Rainbow Bridge pet session together.
+And we can certainly talk more about that in a pets in spirit animal communication session together.

 Reader Question: I really want my bird to come back to me in a new body but she’s been gone awhile and I never thought to ask her to return to me before now.
 Did I miss my chance?

 Shannon’s Answer: To answer this question I’d like to share just a bit about soul families and soul contracts.
 Just as two human beings can belong to a soul family – a family of souls that incarnates repeatedly over lifetimes to love and serve each other – and share soul contracts – agreements to play different roles for every member’s growth and evolution – so too can our pets belong to our soul family and share soul contracts with each other and with us.
 So if you and your bird want to be together again and it is in each of your highest and best interests to do so, it is definitely possible for this to occur.
-I would be happy to talk with you and your bird about this in a Rainbow Bridge animal communication session.
+I would be happy to talk with you and your bird about this as part of a pets in spirit animal communication session.

 Do you have a question about pet reincarnation?
 Post your question as a comment below or head over to Connect to email your question to me.